nlohmann/json/README.md

 - [Chris Kitching](https://github.com/ChrisKitching) cleaned up the CMake files.
 - [Tom Needham](https://github.com/06needhamt) fixed a subtle bug with MSVC 2015 which was also proposed by [Michael K.](https://github.com/Epidal).
 - [Mário Feroldi](https://github.com/thelostt) fixed a small typo.
+- [duncanwerner](https://github.com/duncanwerner) found a really embarrassing performance regression in the 2.0.0 release.

 Thanks a lot for helping out!